ai-forever/ru-gpts/README.md

 pip install transformers
 ```

+## Setup ruGPTMedium2048
+For this model you can use code from microsoft [realization](https://github.com/microsoft/DeepSpeedExamples/tree/master/Megatron-LM) of Megatron-LM in our repo or use transformers interface.
+Therefore, you shoukd follow the instructions for ruGPT2Large or ruGPT2048 for installation.

 # Details of pretraining
 All GPUs are  Tesla V100-SXM3 32 Gb.
 ## Details of pretraining ruGPT2048